 Tide tables and solunar tables for sport fishers in Cape Don.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Cape Don ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:25 am and the next high tide will be at 12:25 pm.
-The first low tide was at 5:50 am and the next low tide will be at 8:00 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 5:20 am and the next high tide at 4:40 pm.
+The first low tide was at 11:10 am and the next low tide will be at 11:15 pm.

-The tidal coefficient today is 61 (average).
-At noon the tidal coefficient increases to 67 to end the day with a tidal coefficient of 72.
-The tide heights today are 1.7 m, 1.3 m, 2.2 m and 0.9 m.
+The tidal coefficient today is 108.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 111 to end the day with a tidal coefficient of 113.
+The tide heights today are 2.2 m, 1.0 m, 2.0 m and 0.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Don which is of 2.6 m and a minimum height of -0.1 m.

-The solunar fishing calendar in Cape Don tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Cape Don tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: